DAM-96/TechSocialAPI/README.md

 # TechSocialAPI
-TechSocialAPI is an working web API that could be use for a Social Network
+TechSocialAPI is a working web API that could be use for a Social Network